 “This partnership with Kairos Power is an important step in reducing our carbon footprint while ensuring that we have access to sustainable, affordable, and abundant energy sources,” Google said.
 However, the deal is still subject to approval by the U.S. Nuclear Regulatory Commission and other legal entities before it can be fully implemented.

-Energy Demands of AI and Cryptocurrency Technologies
+Energy demands of AI and cryptocurrency technologies

 As AI and cryptocurrency technologies grow, so does their electricity consumption.
 According to a report by the International Monetary Fund (IMF), these technologies now account for approximately 2% of global electricity use and nearly 1% of worldwide emissions.
 With the rising popularity of AI tools like ChatGPT, the demand for electricity is only expected to increase.